AverageMarcus/blog/src/posts/2021-08-10-job-hunting-hiring-during-a-pandemic.md

 ## LinkedIn

-I’ve not had much look with LinkedIn but your mileage may vary.
+I’ve not had much luck with LinkedIn but your mileage may vary.

 Most of the people contacting me on there were just automatic messages and largely irrelevant to what I was looking for.